vabe0003/ECE4078_Lab_2025_H2/Week02-04/M1_marking_instructions.md

 It is therefore important to be thoroughly prepared to explain your own contributions and have a basic understanding of how the other parts of the code fit into the overall project.

 Total project marks will be scaled based on the level of understanding demonstrated in the Viva, with the full marks being no change and a reduction as the category code drops (see the table below for the marking criteria).
+Your total for M1 will be:

+**Final_M1_Mark = M1_Mark * viva**

 If you miss (do not attend) your project interview, you may receive a 0.